Somalia–United States relations: History

-In January 2017 after President Donald Trump took office, Somali citizens were temporarily banned from entering the United States by the executive order "Protecting the Nation From Foreign Terrorist Entry Into the United States."
-This also includes Somali refugees who are willing to resettle in the United States through the US refugee admissions program.
+In January 2017, after President Donald Trump took office, Somali citizens were temporarily banned from entering the United States by the executive order "Protecting the Nation From Foreign Terrorist Entry Into the United States".
+This included Somali refugees who were willing to resettle in the United States through the US refugee admissions program.

-After the election of Somali-American dual citizen Mohamed Abdullahi Mohamed as the next Somali President, US Secretary of State Rex Tillerson congratulated the president-elect and is looking forward to strengthen the relationship between Somalia and the United States and that the recent elections marks an important milestone in Somalia's ongoing transition to peace, stability, and prosperity.
+In March 2017, after the election of Somali-American dual citizen Mohamed Abdullahi Mohamed as the next Somali President, US Secretary of State Rex Tillerson congratulated the president-elect, said he looked forward to strengthening the relationship between Somalia and the United States, and said that the recent elections marked an important milestone in Somalia's ongoing transition to peace, stability, and prosperity.

+During a meeting of his cabinet on 2 December 2025, President Trump said that Somalia "stinks", that Somali American representative Ilhan Omar and other Somali immigrants are "garbage", and that "They contribute nothing...
+When they come from hell and they complain and do nothing but bitch, we don’t want them in our country.
+Let them go back to where they came from and fix it."
+When questioned about these remarks by reporters the following day, Trump doubled down on his opinions, stating that Somalia is "not even a nation.
+It’s just people walking around killing each other", that Somalian immigrants "have destroyed Minnesota", and that "Somalia is considered by many to be the worst country on Earth."
+When asked about Trump's remarks, prime minister Hamza Abdi Barre stated on 3 December "We are not the only country that Trump insults" and "Sometimes it's better not to respond".

+On 13 January 2026, Department of Homeland Security (DHS) secretary Kristi Noem announced an end to the temporary protected status (TPS) granted to Somalis living in the US, effective 17 March 2026.
+TPS was first granted to Somalis during the Somali Civil War in 1991, and had been repeatedly renewed.

+On 6 June 2026.
+Somali football referee Omar Artan—selected to referee the 2026 FIFA World Cup—was denied entry into the USA despite having secured a valid U.S. visa and receiving a diplomatic passport facilitated by the Somali Embassy in Nairobi.

 Trade and partnerships

 The United States has continued to be one of the main suppliers of armaments to the Somali National Army (SNA).
 In June 2009, the reconstituted SNA received 40 tonnes worth of arms and ammunition from the U.S. government to assist it in combating the Islamist insurgency within southern Somalia.
 The U.S. administration also pledged more military equipment and material resources to help the Somali authorities firm up on general security.

 Additionally, the two countries engage in minor trade and investment.
 The United States exports legumes, grain baking-related commodities, donated products and machinery to Somalia.
 Somalia in turn exports precious stones and low-value shipments to the United States.